-If you are feeling blocked creatively, what stands between you and your most spontaneous and joyful creativity is your own unacknowledged emotional pain.
+If you are feeling blocked creatively, what stands between you and your joyful creativity is your unacknowledged emotional pain.
+Many of us hold layers of emotional pain that we can have not consciously met yet.
 There is no shame in this.
-This is our human condition.
-Most of us hold onto many layers of emotional pain that we can put no name to.
+It is our human condition.

-Many of us can recall no obvious trauma when we were children so as to pinpoint why we suffer so much.
-Yet we suffer as adults.
-We so feel often feel unnameable angst, depression, grief, fear and anger as we navigate through our daily life.
+Some of us, sensitive in our souls and empathic towards others, can recall no obvious trauma when we were children to pinpoint why we suffer so much.
+Yet, mysteriously as adults, we feel unnameable angst, depression, grief, fear and anger as we navigate through daily life.

-Difficult emotions arise frequently in our day to day to be accepted, loved and embraced but often we ignore the signals.
-Any time you catch yourself holding your breath for example, you are repressing an emotion.
-Every time you feel any tightness in your body, you are holding back an uncomfortable feeling.
+Unprocessed emotions arise frequently in day to day life to be accepted, loved and embraced but often we ignore the signals.
+Any time you catch yourself holding your breath, for example, you are repressing an emotion.
+Every time you feel any sort of tightness in your body, you are clamping down around something that needs to be healed.

-Spiritual teacher Michael Brown explains this process of our inner child inside our adult body so eloquently:
+Spiritual teacher Michael Brown explains how our inner child lives inside our adult body:

 "Experientially it is in the first seven years, any and all uncomfortable experience arising from our entry into the conditional world are imprinted into and affect the condition of our emotional body.
 Our emotional body is therefore where the record of these occurrences is kept."